jacobmstein/cs1302-phased-list/README.md

   must implement are listed in the method section for `BaseStringList` in the provided UML diagram above.
   Remember, since `BaseStringList` is an abstract parent to both `ArrayStringList` and `LinkedStringList`, it's methods must be implemented without reference to the underlying data structure.
-In other words, within `BaseStringList`, you cannot assume that the list is implemented with an array or a linked list.
-  The code contained in that class must be general enough to work with both.
+In other words, within `BaseStringList`, you should not use arrays or nodes.
+The code contained in this class must be general enough to work with both.

-  * **Note:** The methods that are listed in the `BaseStringList` in the UML diagram, must be implemented in that class.
+  * **Note:** The methods that are listed in the UML diagram in `BaseStringList` must be implemented in that class.
 You are not allowed to move any of them into `ArrayStringList` or `LinkedStringList`.
     You may, however, find that you can more one or more methods from `ArrayStringList` and `LinkedStringList` up into `BaseStringList`.
 Moving methods up is allowed.
 In fact, it is encouraged.
 Any method that you can